benkoo/TensorCloud/xlpsystem/README.md

 ```

 ## File Sharing whitelist (mac)
-If you are using Mac, `/data` directory(or any other) need to be add to the white list in order to have full access permission.
+If you are using Mac, `/data` directory(or any other) need to be added to the white list in order to have full access permission.
 Check https://docs.docker.com/docker-for-mac/

 ## Get Started